aeternity/tutorials/deploy-with-init-params.md

 ## Create a project and run your aeproject node

 We would need a local node to compile and deploy on.
 The easiest option is to spawn one from aeproject.
-Follow the below steps to create a project, initialize the project, and test the project using aeproject on your CLI:
+Follow the below steps to create a project, open your command line if you are on windows and your terminal if you are on  Mac or Linux, initialize the project, and test the project using aeproject on your CLI by using the following commands:

 ```
 mkdir aeproject-init